-Dangerous Goods are articles or substances that may pose health and safety hazards to its passengers or potentially damage the aircraft.
-They are also referred to as restricted articles, hazardous materials and dangerous cargo.
+Dangerous Goods are articles or substances that may pose health and safety hazards to passengers or damage the aircraft.
+They are also referred to as restricted articles, hazardous materials, and dangerous cargo.
 Transportation of such goods is primarily regulated by Civil Aviation Regulations.
-Goods falling under the category of Dangerous Goods are not allowed in passenger or crew-checked baggage or cabin baggage, with some exceptions.
+Items falling under the category of Dangerous Goods are not allowed in passenger or crew checked baggage or carry-on baggage, with some exceptions.

-Please note – in some countries, lithium batteries as found in laptops, mobile phones and other portable electronic devices, are now considered dangerous items, and may be banned from checked baggage.
+Please note: In some countries, lithium batteries found in laptops, mobile phones, and other portable electronic devices are now considered dangerous items and may be banned from checked baggage.

 Countries that enforce this rule currently include China.
 Before you travel, please contact your departure airport or your local Emirates office for more information.

-Personal motorised vehicles are not allowed on board
+Personal motorized vehicles are not allowed on board.

-For safety reasons, we can’t accept personal motorised vehicles such as hoverboards, mini-Segways and smart or self-balancing wheels on our flights.
-We can’t carry them either as checked-in baggage or as hand luggage as they contain large lithium batteries.
-This regulation still applies even if you’re connecting to our flights from an airline that has accepted them.
+For safety reasons, we can’t accept personal motorized vehicles such as hoverboards, mini-Segways, and smart or self-balancing wheels on our flights.
+We can’t carry them as checked baggage or as carry-on luggage because they contain large lithium batteries.
+This regulation applies even if you’re connecting to our flights from an airline that has accepted them.